stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 The failure mode of Q124 is the oversight collapse principle:

-For every admissible encoding in `A_over` and every sequence of configurations `m_k` in `M_reg` tracking increasing system capability, there exists a capability level index `K` such that:
+For every admissible encoding in `A_over` and every sequence of configurations `m_k` in `M_reg` that track increasing system capability, there exists a capability level index `K` such that:

 ```txt
 DeltaS_oversight(m_K) >= delta_over